 Include each work as a separate file.
 If you are submitting a novel excerpt, include your synopsis in the same file.

 Please use the file naming convention and file format listed in the “Manuscript Format” section of the guidelines.

 You will receive an email confirming that we have received your manuscript.
 Please query if you do not receive a confirmation within 3 days.

 We reserve the right to reject submissions which are clearly outside the scope of the workshop due to genre, quality, length, or extreme objectionable content.

 Our goal is to include as many writers as possible in the workshop.
-If we receive a large number of submissions or believe we will not have enough reviewers to review all submissions, we may ask you to select just one submission to enter into the workshop.
-However, submissions received early take priority placement over submissions that arrive later.
+If we receive a large number of submissions or believe we will not have enough reviewers to critique all submissions, we will give priority to submissions received early over submissions that arrive later.

 E-mail your questions or comments to us at: firstname.lastname@example.org.

 The Fairwood Writers, and all writers from the Con who participate in the workshop, look forward to reading your stories and meeting you at Norwescon!